-Cortex uses Docker images to run workloads.
-These Docker images can be replaced with custom images based on Cortex images and augmented with your system packages and libraries.
-Your custom images need to be pushed to a container registry (e.g. Docker Hub, ECR, GCR) that can be accessed by your cluster.
+Cortex uses Docker images to deploy your models.
+These images can be replaced with custom images that you can augment with your system packages and libraries.
+You will need to push your custom images to a container registry that your cluster has access to (e.g. Docker Hub or AWS ECR).

 Create a Dockerfile to build your custom image: